openresearchnetwork/osl-research.github.io/CODE_OF_CONDUCT.md

-# Open Science Labs Research Center Code of Conduct
+# Open Research Network Code of Conduct

 ## Our Pledge